allebb/gravel/README.md

 'Gravatar' => 'Ballen\Gravel\Facades\Gravatar',
 ```

-The Gravatar package will now be autoloaded by the Laravel framework and use of the library is as simplified!
+The Gravatar package will now be autoloaded by the Laravel framework (via.
+Composer) and use of the library is as simple...

 ## Example usage